snufkinwa/rustinterpreter/README.md

 This project is organized into several core modules:

 - token: Responsible for handling the different types of tokens in Lox.
-- scanner: Scans through the source code and tokenizes it.
 - parser: Builds the Abstract Syntax Tree (AST) from tokens.
 - ast_printer: A utility for visualizing the AST.